-The center shall have a written policy relevant to the operation of the adult day services center.
+The Adult Day Service provider shall have a written policy relevant to the operation of the Adult Day Services.
 Such policy shall include but not be limited to statements describing:

-- 1. Admission criteria that qualify Clients to be appropriately served in the center. - 2.
-Interview procedures conducted for qualified Clients and/or family members prior to admission to the center. - 3.
-The meals and nourishments that will be provided, including special diets. - 4.
-The hours that the Clients will be served in the center and days of the week services will be available. - 5.
+- 1. Admission criteria that qualify clients to be appropriately served by the provider. - 2.
+Interview procedures conducted for qualified clients and/or family members prior to admission to the provider. - 3.
+The meals and nourishments that will be provided, including special diets, at Center-Based ADS. - 4.
+The hours that the clients will be served by the provider and days of the week services will be available. - 5.
 The personal items participants may bring with them to the center. - 6.
-A written signed contract to be drawn up between the Client or responsible party and the center outlining rules and responsibilities of the center and of the Client Each parry of the contract will have a copy. - 7.
-A statement of the center's policy for providing drop in care or day respite.
+A written signed contract to be drawn up between the client or responsible party and the Center outlining rules and responsibilities of the provider and of the client.
+Each party of the contract will have a copy. - 7.
+A statement of the center's policy for providing drop-in care or day respite.